hcoxec/variable_compositionality/README.md

-# Compositionality With Variation Reliably Emerges Between Neural Networks
+# Compositionality With Variation Reliably Emerges in Neural Networks

-Code for ICLR 2023 Paper [Compositionality With Variation Reliably Emerges Between Neural Networks](https://openreview.net/pdf?id=-Yzz6vlX7V-)
+Code for ICLR 2023 Paper [Compositionality With Variation Reliably Emerges in Neural Networks](https://openreview.net/pdf?id=-Yzz6vlX7V-)

-(I'm presenting this at ICLR Wednesday - come say hi)

 ### Setup
 Create a new virtual environment and run: